SeanRemedios/QUANTT-Web-Scraper/README.md

 ## Automatically Run
 To automatically run the program everyday, this can be done in two ways:
 1. Crontab
-a.
+1a.
 Open a terminal window
-b.
+1b.
 Open the crontab file by entering the following command:
 ```
 crontab -e
 ```
-c.
+1c.
 Enter the following command to run the program every Monday-FRIDAY AT 6pm EST:
 ```
 * 18 * * 1-5 python2.7 webscraper.py <Quantopian Email> <Quantopian Password> <Google Sheets Link>
 ```